helpermethod/gscope/README.md

 > `run` calls the specified closure with `this` value as its delegate and returns its result.

-Use `run` for transforming values.
+`run` is used for transforming values.

 ```groovy
 def fullName = new Person(firstName: 'Ash', lastName: 'Williams').let {